-Sale v Ospreys (Sun)
+Sale enjoy seven-try win over Ospreys

-Heineken Champions Cup: Sale v Ospreys (Sun)
+Heineken Champions Cup: Sale enjoy seven-try 49-10 win over Ospreys

 Last updated on .From the section Rugby Union